Our verdict

 Inspecting a backlit cross-section of the upper, it lives up to the shoe's name by virtually vanishing and allowing the light to shine brightly through the mesh.
 Even the more solid lateral overlay features viable vents for airflow.
 As such, the shoe will feel extremely breezy during warmer summer races, and shouldn't develop a bad smell over time.

-As we can see from our microscope shots of the Vanish Carbon's mesh, the braided fibers themselves have lots of gaps to promote airflow and open up to form a pattern of perforations throughout the toebox.
+As we can see from our microscope shots of the Vanish Carbon's mesh, the braided fibres themselves have lots of gaps to promote airflow and open up to form a pattern of perforations throughout the toebox.

 Altra Vanish Carbon Breathability